top of page

 Yeshua the Messiah

-We believe that Yeshua of Nazareth is the promised Messiah of Israel.
-He is the Son of Man through Miriam (Mary) and the Son of Elohim through His virgin birth (Isaiah 7:14, Luke 1:30-35).
-His name, Yeshua, means “salvation,” and He is the only way to the Father (John 14:6).
+We proclaim that Yeshua of Nazareth is the promised Messiah of Israel—the Son of Man through Miriam (Mary) and the Son of Elohim through His miraculous birth (Isaiah 7:14; Luke 1:30-35).
+His very name, Yeshua ("salvation"), testifies to His mission and identity (Matthew 1:21).

 Our Commission

-We take seriously Yeshua’s commission to “go and make disciples of all nations, immersing them in the name of the Father, the Son, and the Ruach HaKodesh, and teaching them to observe all that He commanded” (Matthew 28:19-20).
-We believe He is with us until the end of the age.
+We embrace Yeshua’s Great Commission: to make disciples of all nations, immersing them in the Name of the Father, Son, and Ruach HaKodesh, and teaching them to obey all that He has commanded (Matthew 28:19-20).
+We walk in this mission with assurance, knowing He is with us always.

 Covenantal Relationships and Torah Application

-We believe that covenantal relationships with Yahveh are established through participation in the biblical community as defined by Scripture, rather than by birthright or genetics.
-We distinguish between the Covenant with Israel, the Territorial Covenant with those living in the land of Israel, and the Covenant with the Gentiles as taught in the New Testament.
-Israel is obligated to follow all of the Torah, while Gentiles may pursue Torah observance as led by the Holy Spirit, respecting the differences in covenantal application (Acts 15:19-21).
+We believe covenantal identity is defined not by ethnicity but by faithful participation in the biblical community.
+We distinguish among the Covenant with Israel, the Territorial Covenant for those dwelling in the Land, and the Covenant extended to the nations.
+Israel is bound to all aspects of Torah, while Gentiles are invited to Torah observance as the Spirit leads, honoring diverse callings (Acts 15:19-21).

 A Torah-Pursuant Life

-We strive to practice a Biblical and Hebraic faith, following the example of Yeshua and His first-century disciples.
-This includes observing the Torah's commandments, keeping the biblical festivals, and following dietary guidelines (Leviticus 11, Acts 21:20).
+We seek to follow the example of Yeshua and His earliest disciples by living a Hebraic, Scripture-centered life.
+This includes observing the commandments, keeping the biblical feasts, and adhering to biblical dietary guidelines (Leviticus 11; Acts 21:20).

 The Torah Pursuant Method